 LaSara Medical Group deploys the use of extracorporeal shockwave therapy (ESWT), these are focused shockwaves that are used to treat erectile dysfunction.
 When applied to the penis, shockwaves stimulate blood vessel growth and soft tissue repair, and trigger endothelial stem cells to rehabilitate the vascular (blood flow) disorder causing the inability to achieve an erection.
 As a result, a man’s natural ability to achieve an erection without medication is restored.

-Radial pressure waves are akin to sound waves, which are ongoing oscillations that propagate outwards, i.e. radially, much like waves on the surface of water.
+Acoustic wave therapy is akin to sound waves, which are ongoing oscillations that propagate outwards, i.e. radially, much like waves on the surface of water.
 When applied to the skin the effect is much like a vibratory massage.
 Blood flow increases, the skin warms up, it turns red and there may be an inflammatory response.
 Due to the surface level response and pain experienced during the treatment, many men believe there is positive change occurring, but the change is only experienced at the surface level of the penis and not internally.

 This outcome is consistently misleading to a patient.
 In the short term, pain and redness may signify change, but in the long term, most men experience little to no positive change to their erections.
 The below figure illustrates the depth of a pressure wave.

-Pressure waves are oscillations akin to sound waves
+Pressure waves are oscillations akin to sound waves.

-Radial pressure wave devices are classified as “Class 1” medical devices in the United States by the FDA.
+Acoustic wave or radial pressure wave devices are classified as “Class 1” medical devices in the United States by the FDA.
 Their status is similar to vibrators that do not require regulatory approvals and can be used by anyone, with or without medical training.
 This is why you may see a large number of providers using this device as anyone can acquire them.

 What are focused shockwaves?